th-frontend/notes-tutorials/cwv/readme.md

 ### General images
 * Always set width and height attributes on all img tags, including svgs
+* Inline lcp image for best result.
+If not, add a preload link for lcp image
 * Avoid png format for bitmap photos
 * Avoid using css classes to hide images/videos on mobile
 - Example: